Service Dogs for Depression: What You Need to Know

 A mental health professional or doctor can help you evaluate your need for a service dog and provide a recommendation, though you don’t need any type of prescription or doctor’s note to obtain a service dog.

-From there, you can look into reputable service dog adoption agencies and start seeking a pup that will meet your service animal needs.
 Remember that service dogs can be expensive to purchase outright, often costing between $10,000 and $50,000, so you should also be looking for agencies that provide free or lower-cost service dogs to those in financial need.
 Searching local and national charities or organizations can help you determine your options.

 You can also train a dog to be your service dog yourself.
 Online courses are significantly less expensive than in-person training or purchasing a service dog outright, and training your dog yourself can help your bond be even stronger.